Introduction to State Gaming Regulations

-For slot machine players as well as other law-abiding gamblers, state gaming regulations are a simple fact of life whether know to exist to most people or not.
+For slot machine players as well as other law-abiding gamblers, state gaming regulations are a simple fact of life whether known to exist to most people or not.
 State-run gaming commissions work hard to ensure the protection of private citizens from the dangers of gambling.

 But what do state gaming regulations mean for you?
 What do they mean to gaming companies and casino operators?
 This blog provides a perspective of how the gaming industry, both providers and players, can be impacted by state legislation.

 Popularity and Acceptance of Gaming